Hidden universality in the merger rate distribution in the primordial black hole scenario: Distribution of the merger rate

 In the previous section, we have derived the expressions for the major axis and the eccentricity of the PBH binary in terms of the initial comoving positions and masses of PBHs.
 They are the basic ingredients for the evaluation of the merger rate, which is the purpose of this section.

-Our strategy to derive the merger rate density ${\cal R}(m_1,m_2,t)$ per unit time and unit comoving volume in the $m_1-m_2$ plane is described as follows.
+Let us denote by ${\cal R} (m_1,m_2,t)$ a merger event density per unit cosmic time $t$ and unit comoving volume in the $m_1-m_2$ plane.
+In other words, \be {\cal R} (m_1,m_2,t) dm_1 dm_2 dt dV, \ee represents the number of merger events of PBH binaries in the mass intervals $(m_1,m_1+dm_1), (m_2,m_2+dm_2)$ that happen during $(t,t+dt)$ and in the comoving volume $dV$.
+Since the merger time $t$ can be inferred from the luminosity distance (depending on the cosmological parameters), and the source frame BH masses $(m_1,m_2)$ can be also estimated from the GW waveform, ${\cal R}$ is the quantity that can be in principle determined observationally.
+Our strategy to derive ${\cal R}(m_1,m_2,t)$ is described as follows.
 What we have to evaluate is the probability $P_{\rm intr} (m_1,m_2,t)dt$ that a given BH pair consisting of two BHs with $m_1$ and $m_2$, respectively, forms a binary, and then undergoes a merger during the short cosmic time interval $(t,t+dt)$.
-Once the quantity $P_{\rm intr}$ is obtained, using the PBH mass function given by Eq.~(\ref{pbh-mf}), the merger rate density ${\cal R}$ is given by \be \mathcal{R}(m_1,m_2,t)=\frac{n_{\rm BH}}{2} f(m_1)f(m_2)P_{\rm intr}(m_1,m_2,t). \ee The major-axis and the eccentricity of the BH binary at the formation time are given by Eqs.~(\ref{major-axis}) and (\ref{eccen-e}), respectively.
+Once the quantity $P_{\rm intr}$ is obtained, using the PBH mass function given by Eq.~(\ref{pbh-mf}) and assuming that the masses of the two PBHs in the binary are independent, the merger rate density ${\cal R}$ is given by \be \mathcal{R}(m_1,m_2,t)=\frac{n_{\rm BH}}{2} f(m_1)f(m_2)P_{\rm intr}(m_1,m_2,t). \ee The major-axis and the eccentricity of the BH binary at the formation time are given by Eqs.~(\ref{major-axis}) and (\ref{eccen-e}), respectively.
 From these equations, we see that the initial semimajor axis is a function of the random variable $x$ as $a\equiv a(x)$ and the initial eccentricity is a function of the length of the random vector ${\vec \zeta}$ as $e\equiv e(\zeta)$ , where $\zeta=|{\vec \zeta}|$.
 Denoting by $F$ the probability distribution for $x$ and $\zeta$, the probability that the BH binary takes the values of the parameters in the range $(x,x+dx)$ and $(\zeta,\zeta+d\zeta)$ is given by \be F(x, \zeta) dx d\zeta. \ee We can then convert this probability into the one expressed in terms of $a$ and $e$ as \be F(x(a), \zeta (e)) \frac{dx}{da} \frac{d\zeta}{de} da de. \ee This gives the probability that the BH binary at the formation time has the major-axis and the eccentricity in the range $(a,a+da),~(e,e+de)$.
-The lifetime $t$ of the BH binary with parameters $(m_1,m_2,a,e)$ until it merges due to GW emission is given by\footnote{We assume that $e$ is typically close to 1 initially, which is a good approximation in the present case.} \citep{Peters:1964zz} \be t=Q {(1-e^2)}^{7/2} a^4,~~~~~Q= \frac{3}{85} \frac{1}{G^3 m_1 m_2 m_t}, \ee from which we can express $a$ as a function of $\{ t,~e,~m_1,~m_2\}$ as $a=a(t,e,m_1,m_2)$.
-Using this relation, Eq.~(\ref{p-da-de}) becomes \be F(x(a), \zeta(e)) \frac{dx}{da} \frac{d\zeta}{de} \frac{\partial a}{\partial t} de dt, \ee where it should be understood that $a$ is replaced by $\{ t,e,m_1,m_2 \}$.
-Initial eccentricity of the BH binary is not a quantity that can be measured directly by the GW interferometers for primordial binaries and must be integrated.
-There is an upper bound $e_m$ for the initial eccentricity for fixed $t$ because of the existence of the maximum value of the major axis $a_{\rm max}=x_{\rm max}/(1+z_{\rm eq})$ (see Sec.\ref{subsec:Mm}).
-It is determined by the equation \be t=Q {(1-e_m^2)}^{\frac{7}{2}} a_{\rm max}^4. \ee Notice that in the case of the monochromatic mass function $e_m$ coincides with $e_{\rm upper}$ in the second case in Eq.~(\ref{def-eupper}).
-Finally, the intrinsic probability distribution is given by \be P_{\rm intr}(m_1,m_2,t) = \int_0^{e_m} de ~F(x(a), \zeta(e)) \frac{dx}{da} \frac{d\zeta}{de} \frac{\partial a}{\partial t}. \ee